It’s almost time. Time to get everything together to get your taxes done.

 Extra Tip: No matter whether you think it impacts you or not, be upfront, and make sure the details are known so you can be confident you are getting every credit and deduction that you qualify for.

-- Organize your paperwork – hopefully you’ve been keeping a file somewhere to put all of those slips and receipts you got throughout the year that you’ll need for your tax preparer.
+Hopefully, you’ve been keeping a file somewhere to put all of those slips and receipts you got throughout the year that you’ll need for your tax preparer.
 Many of them you will start getting now, at the beginning of the year, all the way until April.
-Some of these documents will be downloaded directly from the CRA into your return if you’re using a TurboTax product.
+Some of these documents will be downloaded directly from the CRA into your return if you’re using a TurboTax product and use the CRA AutoFill My Return feature.
 If you haven’t been so vigilant in organizing (it happens, we know), then perhaps consider our financial resolutions this year, and work on it this year.
 Every year, make sure you provide:

 - Employment & Other Income slips (T4s, T4As, T5s, T3s, T5008, T4AOAS, T4P…)